 Entering RSU sales in FreeTaxUSA

-FreeTaxUSA supports manual basis adjustments. walk through W-2 and brokerage entries carefully.
+FreeTaxUSA supports manual basis adjustments — walk through W-2 and brokerage entries carefully.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?